ewang0/tic-tac-toe/README.md

 ## Overview

 Hi there!
 I'm a Module 1 Front-End student at the Turing School of Software and Design.
-Tic-Tac-Toe was the capstone project to end my first 6 weeks of learning how to code in Javascript, HTML, and CSS.
+Tic-Tac-Toe was the capstone project to end our first 6 weeks of learning how to code in Javascript, HTML, and CSS.
 The idea of building out the game from scratch was daunting at first, but one that also excited me--I couldn't wait to show off everything I had learned over the past 6 weeks.

 ## Goals